NotNorom/discord-banner-bot/README.md

 This bot needs these permissions to work:
 - `Manage Server` for editing the banner
 - `Read Messages/ View Channels` for using prefix commands
+- `Read Message History` for reading messages in a channel to look for images
 - `Send Messages` for using prefix commands (and error responses)
 - `Send Messages in Threads` for using prefix commands (and error responses)
 - `Add Reactions` for nice visuals... eventually :D